 Configuring Game Controllers

-The preloaded SD image of the Retropie has the Wi-Fi disabled.
-If you prefer transferring ROMs over a wireless network instead of USB or Ethernet, you’ll need to connect to WiFI.
-You can do this by launching the Wi-Fi on the menu.
+The RetroPie image we installed has Wi-Fi disabled by default.
+To transfer ROMs over WiFi instead of USB or Ethernet, you’ll need to connect to WiFi.
+You can do this by launching the Wi-Fi menu.

 Enter the password for that Wi-Fi network.

-The next thing you’ll want to do is to know your IP address.
-You can do that traditionally by pressing F4 to go to the command line and entering commands like
+Now find your IP address.
+You can do this by pressing F4 to go to the command line and entering the

 ifconfig command.
 Alternatively, in the RetroPie menu select “Show IP” and it will display your IP address.